Richard K. Call: War and politics

 Richard Call came favorably to the attention of General Andrew Jackson, a leader during the war.
-In 1814, Call was commissioned as a first lieutenant and went to Florida to serve as Jackson's aide.
+In 1814, Call was commissioned as a first lieutenant and went to serve as Jackson's aide in Spanish Florida.
+He was a witness to the signing of the 1818 Treaty of Tuscaloosa with the Chickasaw.
 He returned with General Jackson in 1821 to establish the territorial government after the United States acquired Florida from Spain by the Adams-Onís Treaty.
-After resigning from the Army in 1822, Call made Florida his home and opened a legal practice.
+After resigning from the Army in 1822, Call made Tallahassee, FL his home and opened a legal practice.

 Call was a delegate to the 1856 Know Nothing convention in Philadelphia but walked out over the North vs. South split over slavery (demanding that Section 12 in support of the Kansas-Nebraska Act be restored).

 Marriage and family

 In 1824, Call married Mary Letitia Kirkman of Nashville.
 Her parents were enemies of Jackson and opposed the marriage.
 The young couple was married at General Jackson's home, the Hermitage.
 Of their several children born, two daughters, Ellen Call Long and Mary Call Brevard, survived to adulthood.